-A new tranche of 30 apartments is up for grabs at Nightingale Village, with buyers invited to ballot for their preferred apartment by March 13 (next Wednesday).
+A new tranche of 30 apartments went up for grabs at Nightingale Village, with buyers invited to ballot for their preferred apartment by Thursday 14 March.

 Given that the first building offered in the village, Skye House by Breathe Architecture, received 150 ballots for the 28 available apartments, Hayball’s offering CRT+YRD, could expect to be well received.

 Nightingale Village is an ambitious and unusual development in Brunswick, Melbourne, which is based on a variety of social, financial and environmental principles determined by the non-profit organisation, Nightingale Housing.

 The village involves seven buildings in a single precinct each designed by a difference architecture practice and led by Breathe Architecture, whose founder, Jeremy McLeod is the brains behind the Nightingale Model.

 Hayball’s involvement in Nightingale Village is notable.
 The Nightingale model excludes developers and real estate agents, which in turn lowers the prices for buyers.
 But Australian architects typically don’t like to put developers off-side – they are their clients, after all.
 It’s interesting to note that Hayball, one of Australia’s largest practices with 180 staff in Melbourne, Sydney and Brisbane, is willing to take the risk.

 Hayball is the second practice to ballot its building.
 Nine of the 39 apartments in Hayball’s building, CRT+YRD, are preallocated, with seven of these going to community housing partners, Housing Choices Australia and Women’s Property Initiative (WPI), subject to funding.
 Two apartments are pre-allocated for Hayball’s staff members.

 Courtyard design brings light to all